wencabrel/PGFF-SLAM/README.md

 ### Mapping Test

 1. Real-time mapping (real-time bag playback)
     - Start the mapping program:
       ```ros2 run lightning run_slam_online --config ./config/default_nclt.yaml```
     - Play the data bag
-   - Save the map ```ros2 service call /lightning/save_map /lightning/srv/SaveMap "{map_id: new_map}"```
+    - Save the map ```ros2 service call /lightning/save_map lightning/srv/SaveMap "{map_id: new_map}"```
 2. Offline mapping (traverse data, faster)
     - ```ros2 run lightning run_slam_offline --config ./config/default_nclt.yaml --input_bag [bag_file]```
     - It will automatically save to the data/new_map directory after finishing.
 3. Viewing the map
     - View the full map: ```pcl_viewer ./data/new_map/global.pcd```
     - The actual map is stored in blocks, global.pcd is only for displaying the result.
     - map.pgm stores the 2D grid map information.
-   - Note that during the localization program run or upon exit, results for dynamic layers might also be stored in the same directory, so there might be more files.
+    - Note that during the localization program run or upon exit, results for dynamic layers might also be stored in the
+      same directory, so there might be more files.

 ### Localization Test

 1. Real-time localization
-   - Write the map path to `system.map_path` in the yaml file, default is `new_map` (consistent with the mapping default).
+    - Write the map path to `system.map_path` in the yaml file, default is `new_map` (consistent with the mapping
+      default).
     - Place the vehicle at the mapping starting point.
     - Start the localization program:
       ```ros2 run lightning run_loc_online --config ./config/default_nclt.yaml```
     - Play the bag or input sensor data.
 2. Offline localization
     - ```ros2 run lightning run_loc_offline --config ./config/default_nclt.yaml --input_bag [bag_file]```
 3. Receiving localization results
     - The localization program outputs TF topics at the same frequency as the IMU (50-100Hz).

-### Debugging with Docker Images

-First, you need to install the Docker environment on your host machine (though Docker Desktop is not recommended).
-Using Docker to package and deploy your environment significantly reduces software installation and compilation time while preventing contamination of your main environment.
-For the location of the Dockerfile and pre-built Docker images, along with usage instructions, refer to the documentation in the docker folder.

 ### Debugging on Your Own Device

 First, you need to know your LiDAR type and set the corresponding `fasterlio.lidar_type`.
 Set it to 1 for Livox series, 2 for Velodyne, 3 for Ouster.
 If it's not one of the above types, you can refer to the Velodyne setup method.

 A simpler way is to first record a ros2 bag, get offline mapping and localization working, and then debug the online situation.

 You usually need to modify `common.lidar_topic` and `common.imu_topic` to set the LiDAR and IMU topics.

 The IMU and LiDAR extrinsic parameters can default to zero; we are not sensitive to them.

 The `fasterlio.time_scale` related to timestamps is sensitive.
 You should pay attention to whether the LiDAR point cloud has timestamps for each point and if they are calculated correctly.
 This code is in `core/lio/pointcloud_preprocess`.

 Refer to the next section for other parameter adjustments.

 ### Fine-tuning Lightning-LM

 You can fine-tune Lightning by modifying the configuration file, turning some features on or off.
 Common configuration items include:

 - `system.with_loop_closing` Whether loop closure detection is needed
 - `system.with_ui` Whether 3D UI is needed
 - `system.with_2dui` Whether 2D UI is needed
 - `system.with_g2p5` Whether grid map is needed
 - `system.map_path` Storage path for the map
 - `fasterlio.point_filter_num` Point sampling number.
 Increasing this results in fewer points, faster computation, but not recommended to set above 10.
 - `g2p5.esti_floor` Whether g2p5 needs to dynamically estimate ground parameters.
 If the LiDAR rotates horizontally and the height is constant, you can turn this option off.
 - `g2p5.grid_map_resolution` Resolution of the grid map

 ### TODO